 Permanent Residency – spouse

-The petitioner of the Green card application must be a U.S. citizen.
-To adjust status, the foreign nation spouse must be present within the United States, and must have entered the United States legally.
+The petitioner of the permanent residency application must be a U.S. citizen.
+To adjust status, the foreign national spouse must be present within the United States and must have entered the United States legally.
 If your spouse is not within the United States, a consultation with an immigration attorney is recommended.

 The first stage in obtaining lawful permanent residency requires the U.S. citizen spouse to apply for an immigrant visa for the foreign national spouse.

 The U.S. citizen spouse will also be required to sponsor the foreign national spouse for adjustment of status.
-The U.S. citizen will be required to demonstrate an ability to financially support the foreign national.
+The U.S. citizen will be required to demonstrate an ability to support the foreign national financially.
 When the adjustment of status application is submitted, the foreign national can also apply for employment authorization and advanced parole to travel internationally.